What Really Helps You Bounce Back After Pregnancy

 Reasonable Expectations About Losing Baby Weight

 Beyoncé, Kim Kardashian and Serena Williams all showed off their slim postpartum bodies just months after giving birth.
 If they can get their pre-baby figures back in a snap, why can’t you?
 While it’s normal to be frustrated with your postpartum body (especially compared to what you see in magazines), it’s also important to put it in perspective.
-“It’s unrealistic to compare yourself to celebrities who have personal trainers and personal chefs,” says Lawson.
+“It’s unrealistic to compare yourself to celebrities who have personal trainers and personal chefs,” says Chou.
 “Your body changes over time; it takes a while to get close to your prepregnancy shape and size.”
 What’s reasonable?
 Expect to naturally lose some weight before your first postpartum doctor’s visit (usually around six to eight weeks after giving birth).
 After that, if you stayed within your doctor’s recommendation for pregnancy weight gain, it’s still normal to have 10 to 15 more pounds to lose in the months ahead.

 Breastfeeding to Burn Calories